Nera26/pokerhub/docs/security/anti-collusion.md

 2. Open the alert in `/admin/collusion` to inspect session details.
 3. Correlate evidence with game logs and document findings in the ticket.
 4. Mark false positives or escalate per the [Collusion Review Runbook](../runbooks/collusion-review.md).
+5. If collusion is confirmed, follow the regulator notification procedure.

+### Regulator Notification Procedure
+1. Compliance compiles evidence and determines impacted jurisdictions.
+2. Notify regulators via the licensed portal or email within **24 hours** of confirmation.
+3. Record confirmation numbers and attach them to the investigation ticket.
+4. Archive the report and communications in secure storage for **5 years**.

 ## Reviewer Workflow Example